makerdao/community/governance/votes/Executive vote - January 27, 2023.md

 - The DIRECT-COMPV2-DAI (Compound V2 D3M) [Target Available Debt (`gap`)](https://manual.makerdao.com/module-index/module-dciam#target-available-debt-gap) will be set to **5 million DAI**.
 - The PSM-USDP [Fee In (`tin`)](https://manual.makerdao.com/module-index/module-psm#fee-in-tin) will be increased by 0.1% from 0.1% to **0.2%**.

 Note a new version of the Aave D3M utilizing the upgraded contracts is due to be deployed in an upcoming Executive Vote.
-The planned parameter changes to that deployment will therefore be included in a future Executive Vote once the Protocol Engineering Core Unit are ready.
+The planned parameter changes to that deployment will therefore be included in a future Executive Vote once the Protocol Engineering Core Unit is ready.

 Please review the [discussion thread](https://forum.makerdao.com/t/parameter-changes-proposal-ppg-omc-001-5-january-2023/19327) to inform your position prior to voting.